rynop/software-school/README.md

 - Presentation slides can be found [here](https://docs.google.com/presentation/d/1ZBV382xmKHYd6rEfKVmPTAwuuC0Ok2Nsl5CspRlGBlA/edit?usp=sharing) (bookmark it!)
 > Note: slide updates/suggestions welcome.
 Just open an issue on this github repo
 - Each kid needs a computer.
-Right now the lessons are for Mac only, but can be adapted for Windows (PRs welcome ;)
+Right now the examples are for Mac only, but can be adapted for Windows (PRs welcome ;)
 - Optional: Github account, for using Visual Studio Code screen sharing / paired coding (see below)

 ## Collaboration